Category Archives: Religion

 Excommunication

 It was late.
 I pulled up in front of my home, exhausted from the events of the evening.
 I was drained, both physically and emotionally.
 I summoned what little strength I had left, picked up my scriptures, climbed out of the car, and walked toward the front door.
-As I walked into the house, I glanced to my right and saw my wife.
-Despite the hour, she met my glance… Read More »
+As I walked into the house, I… Read More »

 Poignant Bumper Sticker Memes